open-telemetry/semantic-conventions/docs/http/http-metrics.md

   if it's sent in absolute-form.
 - Host identifier of the `Host` header

-SHOULD NOT be set if only IP address is available and capturing name would require a reverse DNS lookup.

 Warning: since this attribute may be based on the `Host` header, opting in to it may allow an attacker to trigger cardinality limits, degrading the usefulness of the metric.